WPRO-FM

-WPRO-FM (92.3 MHz "92 PRO-FM") is a commercial top 40 (CHR) radio station in Providence, Rhode Island, United States, owned by Cumulus Media.
+WPRO-FM (92.3 MHz "92 PRO-FM") is a commercial contemporary hit radio American radio station in Providence, Rhode Island, United States, owned by Cumulus Media.

-The studios and offices are located in the Brine Broadcasting Center on Wampanoag Trail on the East Providence–Barrington line.
-The transmitter is located on Neuticonacanut Hill in Johnston, Rhode Island.
+The station's studios and offices are located in the Brine Broadcasting Center on Wampanoag Trail on the East Providence–Barrington line.
+Its transmitter is located on Neuticonacanut Hill in Johnston, Rhode Island.
+WPRO-FM is unique in the Providence media market in keeping the same call sign since its sign-on in 1948; and the same format, top 40, since 1974.